Medellin Itinerary: The Top Things to Do in Colombia’s Largest City

 Antioquia

-With its beautiful green hills full of coffee plantations, cute colonial towns, and waterfalls, Antioquia is one of my favorite departments in Colombia.
+With its beautiful green hills full of coffee plantations, cute colonial towns, and waterfalls, Antioquia is one of my favourite departments in Colombia.

 Jerico